 Gilbert: And what would you do with your streetwalker's gold, eh?
 Buy more of these... [reading a box from Bill's table] "Double-stuffed chocolate sandwich cookies?"
 J'accuse!

 - The Magic School Bus: When the class takes a trip to the rainforest after the cocoa tree they gifted to Ms. Frizzle had its first crop of beans generously sum to a total of one, they meet Inspector 47, a rather haughty man with a French accent and nicely-tailored suit who is in charge of overseeing the section of rainforest Ms. Frizzle's tree is in.
 When they ask him what happened to the missing cocoa beans, Inspector 47 accuses Inspector 46 of being jealous of how neat and tidy his section of the forest and placing a curse on the trees, driving off in a jeep shouting, "J'accuse, Inspector 46!
 J'accuse!"

 - The Owl House: Spoken by Jerbo when he and the other Detention Kids find out Luz had told her friends she thought she was “better than” detention.

 - Shadow Raiders: An episode title.
 The episode deals with the trial of a military officer that threatens society itself, no less.

-- On one episode of The Simpsons, Lisa complained about her French teacher not actually speaking French.
+- The Simpsons: In "The President Wore Pearls", Lisa complains about her French teacher not actually speaking French.
 "J'accuse!" "...What the hell is this broad talkin' about?"